Bloomberg News: 2018 redesign and paywall

 In 2018, Micklethwait announced a new digital design for Bloomberg News.
-Bloomberg uses a metered paywall to charge visitors for content, limiting users to view 10 free articles per month with unlimited re-read option, and 30 minutes of Bloomberg Television watch per day with reset at local midnight time.
+Bloomberg uses a metered paywall to charge visitors for content, limiting users to 10 free articles per month with an unlimited re-read option, and to 30 minutes of Bloomberg Television per day, with a reset at local midnight.

 In 2018, Bloomberg Businessweek, a subsidiary of Bloomberg News, published an article alleging that the Chinese government had hacked several American companies, including Apple Inc. and Amazon, by placing secret integrated circuits into their computers.
 Apple and Amazon strongly denied the report.
-The incident became a long-running dispute between Bloomberg; the U.S. Department of Homeland Security and the U.K. National Cyber Security Centre both issues statements supporting the companies' denials of the story.
+The incident became a long-running dispute between Bloomberg, the U.S. Department of Homeland Security, and the U.K. National Cyber Security Centre, and both issued statements supporting the companies' denials of the story.
 In 2021, Bloomberg published a follow-up article standing by its allegations.

 In 2016, Bloomberg published a news release claiming to be from Vinci SA, a French construction company, that it had discovered accounting irregularities and had to revise its earnings reports.
 The news release turned out to be a hoax.
-Vinci's stock briefly fell by 18% when Bloomberg published it, although it quickly recovered once it became clear it was not true.
+Vinci's stock briefly fell by 18% when Bloomberg published the report, but it quickly recovered once it became clear it was not true.
 In 2019, France's stock markets regulator, the Autorité des marchés financiers, fined Bloomberg €5 million for publishing the report, stating that it should have known it was false.
 An appeals court reduced the fine to €3 million in 2021.

 Michael Bloomberg presidential campaign

 In November 2019, as Michael Bloomberg announced his presidential campaign, editor-in-chief John Micklethwait ordered his staff not to investigate their boss, nor any other Democratic candidates, while investigations into Donald Trump would continue, "as the government of the day".
 Subsequent reporting said Micklethwait was referring to a team of specialized investigative reporters, as opposed to the overall political team, but he would not elaborate or issue a public clarification despite newsroom staff wishing for him to do so.
-Investigative journalists and political reporters operate separately but reporting indicates this distinction would not be clear to the general public.
+Investigative journalists and political reporters operate separately, but reporting indicates this distinction would not be clear to the general public.

 Following Bloomberg's announcement, the Houston Chronicle dropped Bloomberg as a source for the 2020 Presidential campaign, saying that "journalists should not choose targets based on their political affiliation."
 Former Bloomberg News DC Bureau Chief Megan Murphy also criticized the decision, saying it bars "talented reporters and editors from covering massive, crucial aspects of one of the defining elections of our time" and calling the decision to avoid coverage "not journalism".
 Responding to the controversy, Michael Bloomberg told CBS News: "We just have to learn to live with some things."
 He added that his reporters "get a paycheck.
 But with your paycheck comes some restrictions and responsibilities."

 Bloomberg suspended his campaign on March 4, 2020, the day after Super Tuesday.